VRLabs/Particle-Driver/README.md

 The "ParticleDeath" layer animates a float parameter.
 The parameter value is multiplied by the weight and can be used as a transition condition.

-In short: Weight.controller resets when the particle dies, which changes a parameter value.
+In short: Weight.controller resets and changes a parameter value when the particle dies.

 ## Install guide